dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 [!code-csharp[](url-rewriting/samples/6.x/SampleApp/Program.cs?name=snippet_redirect3&highlight=18-35)]

 In most of the preceding regular expression samples, the literal `path` is used to make unique testable rewrite rules for the deployed sample.
 Typically the regular expression wouldn't include `path`.
-For example, see this [regular expression examples](?view=aspnetcore-5.0&preserve-view=true#regex5) table.
+For example, see these [regular expression examples](?view=aspnetcore-5.0&preserve-view=true#regex5) table.

 :::moniker-end